-(Added by Ordinance No. 181437, effective December 21, 2007.)
+(Added by Ordinance No. 181437; amended by Ordinance No. 183597, effective April 9, 2010.)

 A. Purpose.

 The River Community Advisory Committee is a citizen advisory body, representing those persons who own and/or occupy floating structures and/or boats, who operate and maintain marinas and moorages or who are involved in the design, construction, maintenance and/or regulation of floating structures.
 The purpose of the Committee is to obtain timely input from that community in regard to development of procedures and administrative guidelines for implementing the City's regulations of floating structures under Title 28.
 The Committee advocates for and supports consistent and fair application and implementation of these regulations.
 The Committee will provide public input to the Director by: